svaksha/Julia.jl/Build-Automation.md

    + [MetadataTools.jl](https://github.com/IainNZ/MetadataTools.jl) :: Functionality to analyze the structure of Julia's METADATA repository.
 + [Compat.jl](https://github.com/JuliaLang/Compat.jl) :: A package for cross-version compatibility between Julia v0.3 and v0.4 - takes care of syntax breakage and provides compatibility constructs that will work in both versions without warnings.
 + [DeclarativePackages.jl](https://github.com/rened/DeclarativePackages.jl) :: (jdp for short), allows the project to declaratively specify which Julia packages are being used, with exact version or commit details.
++ [Julia Ecosystem Status](http://status.julialang.org/) :: Track the status of various parts of the Julia language ecosystem; from nightly binary builds of Julia to automated testing of packages.
++ [julia-buildbot](https://github.com/staticfloat/julia-buildbot) :: Buildbot configuration for build.julialang.org.
+It is written in Python and is listed by virtue of being a tool used within the Julia ecosystem.
 + [Kip.jl](https://github.com/jkroso/Kip.jl) :: A metadata free package manager for Julia.
 + [PackageEvaluator.jl](https://github.com/IainNZ/PackageEvaluator.jl) :: The Julia package evaluator.
 + [PkgUtils.jl](https://github.com/johnmyleswhite/PkgUtils.jl) :: Tools for analyzing Julia packages.
 + [Require.jl](https://github.com/jkroso/Require.jl) :: A better module system for Julia.
 + [Requires.jl](https://github.com/one-more-minute/Requires.jl) :: A Julia package that will quickly load your package dependencies.
++ [Rsvg.jl](https://github.com/lobingera/Rsvg.jl) :: An adaptation of the rsvg lib for cross OS testing for packages.

 ## Binaries
 __Pre-compiled Binaries__